Mother looking for injured daughter's pets following apartment fire

-KANSAS CITY, MO (KCTV) -- A concerned mother is out looking for her daughter's pets tonight after her daughter jumped from a balcony with some of them in tow while fleeing a fire.
+KANSAS CITY, Missouri (KCTV/KSMO) -- A concerned mother is out looking for her daughter's pets tonight after her daughter jumped from a balcony with some of them in tow while fleeing a fire.

 The woman was injured and is now in the hospital and is in stable condition.
 She broke several vertebra in her back.